-Again, remember to estimate about 2 weeks for your mailing time (especially this year as the USPS might be facing similar delays as in 2020).
+Again, remember to estimate about 2 weeks for your mailing time.
 Also consider that the post office doesn’t deliver on December 24th or 25th (postal workers have families too!).
 Count the days from December 23rd — this gives you December 9th as your 2 week buffer.

 It’s not an exact science.

 But if you want to assure your cards arrive prior to Christmas — place them in the mail by or around December 10th (the closer to the 1st the better).
 They may arrive a few days early, but by the time December rolls around we’re all in a permanent holiday state of mind anyway!